autolotto/bunnyhop/README.md

 Otherwise, it will use `message.content` as the payload.
 **/
 ```

+### Date Parser
+A date parser plugin, which parses date strings into dates for incoming messages, is available in a [standalone repo](https://github.com/autolotto/bunnyhop-plugin-date-parser)

 ####  A Note on Plugin Ordering
 The plugin ordering when using `use` matters.
 Given